Event Summary

 With the Department for Education set to review and update all 700+ apprenticeship standards by August 2026, gain early insight into new Apprenticeship Assessment Plans (AAPs).
 We will explore how all stakeholders can work together for a smooth rollout of AAPs and transition away from End Point Assessments (EPA).

 Don’t miss this opportunity to gain practical insight and strategic guidance on the next steps for apprenticeships.
-Explore what the reforms mean for learners, employers, and training providers, and ensure your organisation is fully prepared for the changes ahead.
+Explore what the reforms mean in practice and ensure your organisation is fully prepared for the changes ahead.

 Key Points